Integrated Physiology and Molecular Medicine Laboratory

 University of California San Diego, 2004

-Dr. Kirwan is the principal investigator of the IPMM laboratory and executive director of Pennington BIomedical Research Center.
+Dr. John Kirwan is the principal investigator of the IPMM laboratory and executive director of Pennington BIomedical Research Center.
 As a Clinical Translational scientist, Dr. Kirwan has maintained an independent and productive program pursuing research related to obesity, diabetes, and metabolism for over 25 years.
 Dr. Kirwan’s research interests include the underlying pathophysiology of type 2 diabetes and identification of lifestyle, surgical, and pharmacological interventions that facilitate weight loss and improve insulin sensitivity.

 - MS/Physician Biology